 Aurora libraries.
 Aurora A-B Kinases Targeted Library

-Aurora kinases, a family of serine/threonine kinases, consisting of Aurora A (AURKA), Aurora B (AURKB) and Aurora C (AURKC), are essential kinases for cell division via regulating mitosis especially the process of chromosomal segregation.
-Besides regulating mitosis, Aurora kinases have been implicated in regulating meiosis.
-The deletion of Aurora kinases could lead to failure of cell division and impair the embryonic development.
-Overexpression or gene amplification of Aurora kinases has been clarified in a number of cancers.
-And a growing number of studies have demonstrated that inhibition of Aurora kinases could potentiate the effect of chemotherapies.
-For the past decades, a series of Aurora kinases inhibitors (AKIs) developed effectively repress the progression and growth of many cancers both in vivo and in vitro, suggesting that Aurora kinases could be a novel therapeutic target.[1]
+Aurora kinases are a family of serine/threonine kinases that includes Aurora A (AURKA), Aurora B (AURKB), and Aurora C (AURKC).
+They are critical components for cell division pathways, especially for controlling mitosis and chromosome segregation.
+In addition to their role in mitosis, these kinases are also involved in the regulation of meiosis.
+The down-regulation of Aurora kinase activity can lead to the failure of cell division and impair embryonic development.
+Overexpression or gene amplification of Aurora kinases has been identified in numerous cancers, and an increasing body of research has demonstrated that inhibiting these kinases can enhance the efficacy of chemotherapy treatments.
+Over the past few decades, a series of Aurora kinase inhibitors (AKIs) have been developed, effectively suppressing the progression and growth of various cancers both in vivo and in vitro.
+This underscores the potential of Aurora kinases as novel therapeutic targets in oncology drug discovery [1].

-Currently, more than 100 crystallographic complexes obtained for various small-molecule Aurora kinase inhibitors are available within PDB databank.
-3D model of the Aurora kinase active site was reconstructed based on the selected X-Ray data (PDB: 4JAI and 2BFY).
-The reference compounds and molecules from the library were then docked into the constructed model starting form 2D structures without any stereo assignment.
-The obtained results are well correlated with the RSA data used (av.
-RMSD=0.3).
-Representative compounds from ChemDiv’s library have demonstrated similar binding mode compared to reported Aurora kinase inhibitors.
+Currently, the Protein Data Bank (PDB) houses over 100 crystallographic complexes of various small-molecule AKIs.
+A 3D model of the aurora kinase active site was reconstructed using selected X-ray data (PDB IDs: 4JAI and 2BFY).
+Reference compounds and molecules from our library were then docked into this constructed model, starting from 2D structures without predefined stereochemistry.
+The docking results showed good correlation with the reference SAR data used, with an average RMSD of 0.3.
+Representative compounds from ChemDiv's library have demonstrated a binding mode similar to that of reported aurora kinase inhibitors, indicating their potential efficacy in targeting known types of aurora kinases.

 [1] A. Tang, K. Gao, L. Chu, R. Zhang, J. Yang, and J. Zheng, “Aurora kinases: Novel therapy targets in cancers,” Oncotarget, vol. 8, no. 14, pp. 23937–23954, 2017, doi: 10.18632/oncotarget.14893.